molangning/bypass/.github/ISSUE_TEMPLATE/bug_report.md

  - Version [e.g. 22]

 **Additional context**
-- Details about which school you are from if website is restricted
+- Details about which school you are from if website is restricted.